Two Plead Guilty In ‘Homeless’ GoFundMe Scam

 In a story that made national news in 2017, a homeless veteran was reported to have helped a woman whose car broke down near a Philadelphia highway, leading the couple to launch a GoFundMe campaign to raise money for the homeless man.

-Last year, the story was exposed as a hoax that was concocted by the homeless man, the woman, and her boyfriend, and now two of the conspirators have pled guilty.
+Last year, the story was exposed as a hoax that was concocted by the homeless man, the woman, and her boyfriend.
+Now, two of the conspirators have pleaded guilty.

-According to the Associated Press, Johnny Bobbitt (the homeless man) and Katelyn McClure (the woman in the couple) have pled guilty to federal charges.
-Bobbitt pled out to conspiracy to commit money laundering, while McClure pled to conspiracy to commit wire fraud.
+According to the Associated Press, Johnny Bobbitt (the homeless man) and Katelyn McClure (the female half of the couple in question) have pleaded guilty to federal charges.
+Bobbitt pleaded guilty on charges of conspiracy to commit money laundering, while McClure pleaded guilty to conspiracy to commit wire fraud.

 The third accused conspirator, McClure’s then-boyfriend Mark D’Amico, has not plead guilty, although all three still face state charges.

-Following the start of the scam, in 2017, the trio appeared on various local and national TV newss shows, and their GoFundMe campaign raised over $400,000 from more than 14,000 donors for Bobbitt, above an initial goal of $10,000.
+Following the start of the scam, in 2017, the trio appeared on various local and national TV news shows.
+Their GoFundMe campaign raised over $400,000 from more than 14,000 donors for Bobbitt, well above the initial goal of $10,000.

-Per a Philly.com account of the saga, the couple met Bobbitt, who really is a combat veteran, at an area casino that they frequent, and concocted the scheme in order to help Bobbitt with his living expenses.
+Per a Philly.com account of the saga, the couple met Bobbitt, who really is a combat veteran, at an area casino that they frequent.
+They concocted the scheme in order to help Bobbitt with his living expenses.
 They eventually settled on the tale of the broken-down car.

-Once the GoFundMe went viral, the couple spent lavishly on vacations to Walt Disney World and Las Vegas, as well as expensive clothes, handbags and a car.
+Once the GoFundMe went viral, the couple spent lavishly on vacations to Walt Disney World and Las Vegas — as well as expensive clothes, handbags, and a car.
 Bobbitt came out of it with less money, as the couple allegedly gave him $31,000, while also buying him a trailer.

-It took more than a year, and a great deal of media attention, for the scam to unravel.
-But that’s what happened when the conspirators turned on each other, with Bobbitt telling the media that he was continuing to struggle despite the supposed $400,000 windfall.
-Bobbitt later sued the couple, per Philly.com, the lawsuit brought the background of the scheme to light, and eventually all three were arrested.
+It took more than a year — and a great deal of media attention — for the scam to unravel.
+But that’s what happened when the conspirators turned on each other, with Bobbitt telling the media that he was continuing to struggle, despite the supposed $400,000 windfall.
+Bobbitt later sued the couple, per Philly.com, and the lawsuit brought the background of the scheme to light.
+Eventually, all three were arrested.

 A woman and a homeless man who fabricated a heartwarming story of compassion that drew more than $400,000 in donations on GoFundMe pleaded guilty to federal conspiracy charges https://t.co/hxCIl3zMSb